smaclell/smaclell.github.io/_drafts/avoid-finalizers.md

 ---
 layout: post
-title:  "Don't Mix Dispose and Finalizers"
+title:  "Avoid Managed Only Finalizers"
-description: "There are fun patterns in .NET around Finalizers and Dispose."
+description: "We had intermittently failing tests due to an unnecessary Finalizer.
+We didn't need one, you probably don't either."
 date:   2015-12-25 1:17:07
-tags: troubleshooting daryl chris
+tags: troubleshooting daryl chris testing
 ---

 TODO: Image of magic